 The second half of this course deals with oscillations and waves, and applications of wave theory to sound and light, such as wave optics.
-We also discuss ray optics and finish by considering the topic of gravity.
+We also discuss ray optics for mirrors, lenses and prisms.

 Many students studying physics do so because it is required by other departments.
 One of the reasons many disciplines require physics is because it employs powerful problem-solving strategies.